-Katie, now 37, a qualified GP, was admitted to the Royal Surrey County Hospital, part of the defendant Royal Surrey NHS Foundation Trust.
-The treating team performed an episiotomy and delivered her daughter using Neville Barnes forceps.
+Amy, a solicitor, was admitted to one of the hospitals managed by the Royal Surrey NHS Foundation Trust.
+The treating team performed an episiotomy and delivered her son using Neville Barnes forceps.

-Following Katie's delivery, the treating team examined Katie and incorrectly concluded that she had suffered a second-degree tear.
+Following the birth, the treating team examined Amy and incorrectly concluded that she had suffered a second-degree tear.
 A second-degree tear includes damage to the posterior vaginal walls and perennial muscles, but the anal sphincter remains intact.
 A third-degree tear extends to the anal sphincter.
-Following this incorrect diagnosis, a second- degree tear repair was performed, leaving the anal sphincter unrepaired.
+Following this incorrect diagnosis, a second- degree tear repair was performed, leaving the injury to the anal sphincter unrepaired.

 The Defendant appeared unwilling to move from their refusal to accept liability but, after some careful negotiations which resulted in a Round Table Meeting, Jonathan was able to negotiate a £465,000 settlement.

 While no amount of money can save Amy from the ordeal she has been through, settlement gives her some financial support for the pain and suffering, loss of earnings, other past losses and future losses that she may incur as a result of the injury.

 Following the settlement, Amy said, 'it has been a pleasure to work with Jonathan throughout my case.
 I found him extremely empathetic, approachable and supportive and he was able to guide me through the legal process with ease.
 I would recommend him highly to others without reservation.'

 - You can speak to our medical negligence solicitors on freephone 0800 358 3848